in2code-de/luxold/Documentation/Technical/Workflows/Index.md

 #### 2 Trigger

-A trigger is an event that happens.
+A trigger is a condition for a possible event or action.
 You can choose one or more triggers (and combine them logical with AND or OR) that should result in an action (see 3 Action).

 Choose a trigger and click on the **+** button.
 Now a new trigger configuration was added.
 Depending on the trigger that